-Larry Harney has been working with bog oak for over 25 years.
-A native of Wexford with a strong hurling background, he settled in Kildare over 30 years ago and still longs for hurling success in Kildare.
-As with his sculpting, Larry regards hurling as another unique art form.
+Bog Oak Sculptures is run by Larry Harney and his son Lorcan in Clane, Co.
+Kildare.
+The studio was established by Larry who has been working with this beautiful wood for over 25 years.
+A native of Wexford with a strong hurling background, Larry settled in Kildare over 35 years ago and still longs for hurling success in his adopted county.
+Lorcan inherited this passion for working this ancient wood and like his father regards hurling as another unique art form.

-Larry works with the natural shapes in the wood rather than sculpting very definite outlines or figures.
+Larry and Lorcan works with the natural shapes in the wood rather than sculpting very definite outlines or figures.

 Art is man’s expression of his joy in labour.

-His unique and artistic approach is to allow nature decide the shape of each sculpture.
-Larry does not use templates or hack bog oak pieces into shapes that he wants.
-He follows nature’s lead and fashion what it has formed.
+Their unique and artistic approach is to allow nature decide the shape of each sculpture.
+They do not use templates or hack bog oak pieces into shapes that they want.
+Instead, they follow nature’s lead and fashion what it has formed.

-This approach preserves the unique heritage and history of each piece, and guarantees that every one of his sculptures is unique.
+This approach preserves the unique heritage and history of each piece, and guarantees that every one of their sculptures is unique.

-Larry is always very grateful and appreciative to his creator at the moment when he has completed his piece.
+Larry and Lorcan are always very grateful and appreciative to their creator at the moment when they have completed their sculpture piece.
 Every one is always very special, considering the age of this amazing wood.

-Larry’s sculptures are a unique and personal gift for Retirements, Weddings, or any special occasion.
-They can take pride of place on mantle pieces or be focal points in lobbies or outdoors, in gardens etc. Larry can also create mantel pieces in bog oak or bog yew.
+The pieces at Bog Oak Sculptures are unique and personal gift for Retirements, Weddings, or any special occasion.
+They can take pride of place on mantle pieces or be focal points in lobbies or outdoors, in gardens etc. Sculptural pieces in bog yew can also be produced.

 The Bog Oak Studio on the Dublin Road, Clane, Co.
-Kildare is open to visitors to view Larry’s recent works or purchase from the wide range of very special, once-off pieces he has available.
+Kildare is open to visitors to view our recent works.